 It is a meeting held after each Gemba walk that may include a few participants from different departments.

-The main purpose is to have as many different points of view as possible in order to make the best decision.
+The main purpose is to have as many different points of view as possible to make the best decision.
 A decision that will actually bring improvement.

-It is important to go around the shop floor and collect insightful information about what needs to be improved.
-However, what matters most is to go back where you started.
+It is important to go around the shop floor and collect insightful information about what needs improvement.
+However, what matters most is to go back to where you started.